SFOmura/AI-Side-Effects/README.md

-This research – _Side Effects of AI Use: How They Affect Different Stakeholders?_ - adopted a systematic literature review design to investigate the side effects of AI use.
+Appendix A is part of the research submitted to AMCIS 2026 – _Side Effects of AI Use: How They Affect Different Stakeholders?_ - adopted a systematic literature review design to investigate the side effects of AI use.